The Leeds BookML guide

 The bookml package automatically loads the latexml.sty package (and it includes its own copy if latexml.sty is not in your installation). latexml.sty offers a variety of commands which may be useful.
 Just open latexml.sty (it is very short) to see all the commands, a bit of documentation in the comments, and the occasional example.
 The source of the documentation contains many examples too.
 Below are some relevant ones.

-• \lxAddClass{class} and \lxWithClass{class}{content} to add CSS classes to the output;
+• \lxAddClass{class} and \lxWithClass{class}{content} to add css classes to the output;

 • \lxBeginTableHead, \lxEndTableHead and variations to mark table headers and footers (read the latexml.sty source for how to use them);

-• \lxContextTOC, \lxNavbar{arg}, \lxHeader{arg}, \lxFooter{arg} to customise the HTML pages;
+• \lxContextTOC, \lxNavbar{arg}, \lxHeader{arg}, \lxFooter{arg} to customise the html pages;

 3 Uploading to Minerva